ciro-maciel/website/expertise.md

 - Systems Internationalization - Language &#124; Currency
 - Data Modeling in NoSQL and SQL Databases
 - Systems Monitoring
-- Information Search and Storage
+- Storage and Search Information
 - Search Systems
 - Crawler Systems

+<strong style="font-size:16px">everything in the cloud (AWS Cloud Compute Service), paying only for the resources used</strong>

 <!--
 - create, maintain and feed Data Lake